Prompt Fuzzing for Fuzz Driver Generation: Evaluation

-The factors leading to the underperformance include the presence of loose coupling between APIs and the large number of APIs within these three libraries.
-In \file{libaom}, the APIs exhibit a high degree of coherence, and the interdependency between APIs is evident from their declarations.
-This clarity facilitates the generation of programs by LLMs, even when provided with randomly selected APIs.
-For \file{libpng}, the extensive number of APIs tend to trap the \textit{coverage-guided mutation} setup in local states, while random mutation allows exploration of a broader range of APIs.
+The factors leading to the underperformance include the presence of loose coupling between API functions and the large number of API functions within these three libraries.
+In \file{libaom}, the API functions exhibit a high degree of coherence, and the interdependency between API functions is evident from their declarations.
+This clarity facilitates the generation of programs by LLMs, even when provided with randomly selected API functions.
+For \file{libpng}, the extensive number of API functions tend to trap the \textit{coverage-guided mutation} setup in local states, while random mutation allows exploration of a broader range of API functions.
 This underperformance is expected to be resolved by allocating a larger query budget for LLMs.
 Although the \textit{coverage-guided mutation} does not guarantee outperformance in all libraries, the experimental results demonstrate that it is the superior approach in most cases.